#1 Fiber Game Changer: It Uses Light to Send Data4 comments

 In theory, with perfect glass you could make a fiber optic line that could carry light indefinitely.
 Unfortunately, the real world gets in the way.
 With even the best fiber optic cables, there’s some signal “attenuation” or loss.
 This means there are practical limits to how far you can send data before you need a “repeater,” which resends the signal, or an “amplifier,” which boosts the existing signal.

-But because fiber optics uses light to transmit data, there’s no fear of electromagnetic interference.
-This means dozens of fiber optic lines can be bundled together into thick cables to transmit thousands of gigabits per second.
+And because fiber optics uses light to transmit data, dozens of fiber optic lines can be bundled together into thick cables to transmit thousands of gigabits per second.
 This is how Google has a cable with a bandwidth of 60 terabytes of data per second that connects the U.S. and Japan.

 Why isn’t everything fiber yet?